1. Explore Wild & Wonderful Beaches

 8. Fill Up on Southern Cuisine

 An inviting mix of upscale and flip flop-friendly, the Golden Isles’ dining scene is a foodie’s delight.
 Stop at Palmer’s Village Café on St. Simons Island for everything from banana pudding pancakes to pimento cheese grits.
-Get your fix of fresh-off-the-boat shrimp, scallops, and crabs at spots like ECHO, Georgia Sea Grille, and Barbara Jean’s.
-And stuff yourself silly on famous Georgia cuisine at the Jekyll Island Shrimp & Grits Festival, Brunswick Rockin’ Stewbilee, and other annual food fests.
+Get your fix of fresh-off-the-boat shrimp, scallops, and crabs at spots like ECHO, Georgia Sea Grill, and Barbara Jean’s.